Ivanca/ivanca.github.io/_posts/2025-12-24-microsoft-pls-get-your-tab-to-autocomplete-shit-together.md

 ![Before](/uploads/before_tab.png)

-That's right, its gonna do nothing and suggest something else that it wasn't any of the 2 initial suggestions
+That's right, its gonna do nothing and suggest something else that it wasn't any of the 2 initial suggestions!

 ![Before](/uploads/after_tab.png)